 Farming, ranching, and the acequia irrigation systems have been the defining characteristics of land use and settlement of communities in the La Cienega and La Cieneguilla Planning Area for hundreds of years.
 The presence of ojos or springs that formed the area's cienegas or marshes have been tapped by settlers to irrigate crops, water livestock, and sustain households.
 The agricultural and community traditions formed around acequias have defined where people built homes and how the community grew since at least the early 1600s.
 Collective maintenance and management of acequias was a primary basis of community governance along with stewardship of both land and water resources needed to sustain the communities.
 The waterways and irrigation of fields has also led to the development of unique and vibrant riparian ecosystems.
 The rich legacy of agricultural production in the Planning Area includes grazing in dry upland areas as well as harvesting food, herbs and tree crops along the waterways and acequias.

 Agriculture and associated farm activities are part of the history, culture, economic base and tradition of the area.
-Additionally the agricultural economy is still an important and component of the plan area and the County as a whole.
-Many residents have both fulltime employment outside the agricultural sector and engage part time in tending to the orchards, vegetable farms and pastures of the plan area which contributes to the household food budgets and a diverse economy.
+Additionally, the agricultural economy is still an important component of the plan area and the County as a whole.
+Many residents have both full-time employment outside the agricultural sector and engage part time in tending to the orchards, vegetable farms and pastures of the plan area which contributes to the household food budgets and a diverse economy.
 A number of residents still earn their living entirely from farming.
 Without taking steps to revitalize local agriculture, residents fear that continued development will eliminate the option of farming in the valley and the communities will permanently lose agriculture along with the rural character of the Planning Area.
 Maintenance of agricultural production and protection of agricultural land are primary goals of this Plan.
 (See Maps 5 & 6 – Irrigated Agricultural Lands)

 According to a hydrographic survey of the area completed by the State Engineer's Office in 1976, approximately 150 acres of land were potentially irrigable by community acequias, surface water sources such as springs, streams and rivers.
 Out of that 150 acres of acequia irrigated farmland, an estimated 80 acres are actively under cultivation.
-There lands used for grazing located primarily on the large ranch holdings and public lands in the plan area.
+There are lands used for grazing located primarily on the large ranch holdings and public lands in the plan area.

 Several factors will continue to positively and negatively influence agricultural production in the plan area:

 The growing demand for organic locally grown food by Santa Fe County residents and visitors has steadily grown.
-The Santa Fe Farmers Market and the La Cienega Valley Growers' Market provide local venues for selling produce.
+The Santa Fe Farmers Market provides a local venue for selling produce.

 New technologies applied to weed control and water conservation.

-Continue conversion of agricultural lands into home sites.
+Continued conversion of agricultural lands into home sites.

 Continued drought conditions and the drawdown of water supplies.